 Before leaving Hampton, I will direct you to the www.ourhampton.org.uk website.
 This has been well researched and contains much more information about the village, the people who lived here and some great photos.

-At 4.36 miles, stay straight on past the entrance to Hogarth Way to your LHS and then soon past the entrance to the Stockyard to your LHS.
-After another 270 yards turn left through a metal gate (Hampton Gate) into Bushy Park then straight on along main path and stay with it after 30m as it turns right on a wide metalled path between a long avenue of trees (Limes Avenue).
+At 4.45 miles, stay straight on past the entrance to Hogarth Way to your LHS and then soon past the entrance to the Stockyard to your LHS.
+After another 250 yards, turn left, through a metal gate (Hampton Gate) into Bushy Park, then straight on along the main path and stay with it after 30m as it turns right on a wide metalled path between a long avenue of trees (Limes Avenue).

-Limes Avenue stretches for a kilometer from White Lodge in the south west of the park to Diana Fountain.
-White Lodge dates from the 18th Century and is home to the Park Office and Information Centre.
+Lime Avenue stretches for over three quarters of a mile, from White Lodge in the south west of the park to Diana Fountain, and according to The Royal Parks, is the longest avenue of lime trees anywhere in Europe.
+White Lodge dates from the 18th century and is home to the Park Office, Information Centre and History Room.
+Visitors are welcome by prior appointment with the Park Office.
 Access to White Lodge and other Stockyard buildings is 270 yards back along Hampton Court Road.